PEtab-dev/PEtab/doc/v2/documentation_data_format.rst

   Experiment ID as defined in the experiments table described below.
 This column may have ``NA`` values, which are interpreted as *use the model as is*.
-  This avoids the need for "dummy" conditions and experiments.
+  This avoids the need for "dummy" conditions and experiments if only a single condition is required.

 - ``measurement`` [NUMERIC, NOT NULL]